-MKT 150 - Principles of Advertising 3.0 Credit(s) Lecture 3
+MKT 150 - Principles of Advertising

 Principles of Advertising explores the communication element of the marketing mix.
 It covers topics of advertising, personal selling, publicity/public relations, and direct marketing.

 MKT 154 - Visual Merchandising

 Visual Merchandising introduces the specifics of window, interior, point-of-purchase, and exhibition displays.
 Students make on-site visits to business displays as well as plan and prepare displays.